 Here are the answers to your questions about electrical stimulation: What is electrical stimulation?
 What can it be used for after stroke?
 What other devices can be used?
 Will e-stim help me recover from stroke?

 COVID-19COVID-19 and Stroke in Younger Adults: Know the Signs to Save a Life

 Research suggests an association between COVID-19 and stroke.
-Read more on how the novel coronavirus could increase your risk as well as how to recognize a medical emergency.
+Read more on how the novel coronavirus could increase your stroke risk as well as how to recognize a medical emergency.

 Stroke RecoveryUnderstanding the Brunnstrom Stages of Stroke Recovery

 There are six Brunnstrom stages that describe the process of movement recovery after stroke.
 Here's what each stage means for your arm and what you can do for home exercise to maximize function.

 Strategies for Stroke SurvivorsThe Best Tips for Stroke Survivors to Maximize Recovery and Participation

 Physical health, work, and leisure are still options after stroke.
 Here are some of the the best things to know to stay productive and fulfilled as a stroke survivor.